demee/filewatcher/README.md

 3. Run filewatcher.

-node filewatcher.js --watch-dir ~/where/are/my/files/ --run 'my command' --work-dir ~/where/to/work
+node filewatcher.js <command> --watch-dir ~/where/are/my/files/  --work-dir ~/where/to/work

-Filewatcher will package javascripts everytime there is a change.